influx6/ideas/rui/readme.md

         <div class="cloud"></div>
         ```

-      should be able to instance become behaviour when it recieves an attributal change:
+      should be able to become behavioural when it recieves an attributal change:

       ```html
         <div class="cloud" vibrate></div>